 October - December: If warranted, pre-visit with the applicant, Open Lands Program staff and citizen advisory board committee members.
 (This is the opportunity for the applicant to discuss why his or her project is a great candidate for funding.
 Project partners are welcome to attend the site visit as well.)
 Review site visit evaluations and request any follow-up information and formulate recommendations.

 January - March: Present funding recommendations to Open Lands Advisory Board.
 The board ultimately makes the final selection of grant awards.
-Notify awardees; prepare contracts.
-Finalize contracts and declarations.
-Awards presentation at an Open Lands Advisory Board meeting, typically the last Thursday of the month.
-Final reports due for prior year grants.
+Notify awardees and finalize contracts and declarations.

 GRANT ADMINISTRATION